Siouxland Forecast: Mar. 29, 2020

 And tonight we will continue to see clear skies and breezy conditions as we fall to a low of 32 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10:00 p.m. to see how warm this week will be and when we could see those rain chances in Siouxland.
+As always, tune into KCAU 9 News tonight at 10:00 p.m. to see how warm this week will be and when we could see those rain chances in Siouxland.